+971 58 532 8587

 If you’d like to study in the United States and take advantage of the early action and/or early decision application process, start by making a list of the colleges you’d like to attend.
 Then research each one to make sure there are no restrictions that apply to you.

-Crimson Education helps students from around the world apply early and get into top colleges in the United States.
-Contact us for a free consultation.
+Increase your chances of admission with expert guidance.
+Crimson Education helps students from around the world apply early and get into top US universities.

-The 2019 State of College Admission Report stated that students who applied in the early action and early decision rounds had higher acceptance rates than those who applied during the regular decision round.
-Some colleges practice different admissions standards when considering early applicants, so it is wise to check each college’s standards.
+The acceptance rate data above shows that students who applied in the early action and early decision rounds had higher acceptance rates than those who applied during the regular decision round.
+Some colleges practice different admissions standards when considering early applicants, so it’s wise to check each college’s standards.

 Students with strong academics tend to apply early.
 Those who apply early also have a high interest in studying at a particular university which nearly guarantees they will accept the offer.